 The Aegir habitat is composed of two cylinders attached to a sphere in the center, is roughly 30 feet long, and represents only a small portion of the original habitat.
 Transported from Hawaii to St. Croix in the 1980s.
 The habitat was meant to replace the Hydrolab, a NOAA Underwater Research Centre habitat located in Salt River, but after funding for the project was lost it was dismantled and part of it was sunk as an artificial reef at Butler Bay.
 On the swim across the sand to habitat from the Northwind look for fields of garden eels poking their heads through the sand, while watching for southern stingray bottom feeding.
 The far end of the habitat sits near a small patch reef which can be enjoyed after either swimming through the center of the habitat or alongside it.
 The habitat is fully open on both ends with a large hole cut out of the sphere in the center for a vertical ascent, but it is an overhead environment and should only be entered with the proper training and experience.
 50-yards to the northwest from the Aegir habitat is the Virgin Islander, a 300-foot barge that cannot be missed.
 Looming in the distance, it is a giant rectangular shape that rises out of the sea floor and is easily the largest of all the wrecks in Butler Bay.
 Sunk in 1991, the Virgin Islander faces an east/west direction, and can best be explored by rising up the side to the deck which has several openings cut into it.
 It’s not possible to penetrate the wreck, but it is possible to get a glimpse of the interior through the cuts.
 The deck is partially encrusted with corals and sponges and is home to several species of reef fish.
 Sometimes the lone permit can also be spotted in the blue water above the wreck.
 It's a large vessel and too much to ultimately see on a dive that includes stops at all the other wrecks.
 As a result, it’s best to continue along the width of the barge to the north, and descend back down to the sand on the far side.
 Keep an eye out for sea turtles that often cruise past the wrecks, and make a turn to the north-northeast toward the Suffolk Maid.
 The Suffolk Maid is a 144-foot long North Sea trawler located 50-yards from the Virgin Islander.
 Laying upright on a sloping bottom the stern section faces east-southeast and sits in roughly 60 feet of water with the bow pointing away and descending down to almost 80 feet.
 The superstructure is missing leaving only the flat deck surface to be explored.
 Rivets on the deck are exposed giving the top of the wreck a lot of interest.
 Several large rectangular openings in the deck allow for easy viewing into parts of the interior.
 A couple openings are large enough for a diver to enter and provide direct vertical egress, but the interior of the ship is covered in silt and caution needs to be taken not to disturb it.
 The bow section of the wreck has a lot of growth on it, but it is still possible to view the name of the trawler along the sides.
 However, on a dive profile that first includes time at the other wrecks, it's unlikely enough bottom time will remain to explore the entire length of the Suffolk Maid fully.
 To wrap up a dive of the shallow wrecks, head back to the east-southeast toward the Northwind.
 The swim is roughly 125 yards across a sloping sandy bottom.
 Once the tug comes into view, locate the mooring buoy tied to the stern and make an ascent.
 When diving the shallow wrecks from shore, another option is to head east from the Northwind into 20 feet of water.
 From here continue east across the seagrass taking care to look for flying gurnard, ascend, and surface swim to the rocky beach the remainder of the way.
 The shallow wrecks at Butler Bay have so much to offer.
 From the tug Northwind, the Aegir underwater habitat, the 300-foot long Virgin Islander, and the North Sea trawler Suffolk Maid, it’s a dive that never disappoints.

 Dive Site ForecastDiving conditions are expected to be good.
-The forecasted water temperature is 84℉ with smooth wavelets wave action out of the northeast and winds at 16 MPH from the east.
+The forecasted water temperature is 84℉ with smooth wavelets wave action out of the east and winds at 16 MPH from the east.